 - The property may be in some disrepair and may need some TLC to bring it to a liveable and modern standard.

 These are just a few reasons why people opt to renovate and extend a contemporary home.
 Naturally, Melbourne builders and those based elsewhere will always be happy to help.
 However, they will also be looking for clear motivations for your project.

 Let’s focus on this idea of increasing the value of a contemporary home.
 And, let’s also pair in this concept of liveability.
 What will it take to bring a home up to comfortable standards?
 It’s going to vary from property to property.

-However, here are some general ideas and areas you and your builders can focus on at any point of the project.
+However, here are some general ideas and areas you and your luxury home builders can focus on at any point in the project.
 Once again – we must stress – you should never undertake property renovation on your own.
-It’s a painstaking process which needs the support of a seasoned professional!
+It’s a painstaking process that needs the support of a seasoned professional!

 - If your focus is value, be aware that most opinions are made about a property from how it looks on the outside.
 That means renovating the facades, the windows, and any gardens.

 - Be smart about storage.
-That doesn’t mean install rows and rows of cabinets.
-It means think big about hooks, compacted storage spaces, and more besides.
+That doesn’t mean installing rows and rows of cabinets.
+It means thinking big about hooks, compacted storage spaces, and more besides.
 Contemporary storage is practical but not crowding.

 - Go neutral on the colour scheme.
 A contemporary home can be let down by garish or outlandish shades.
 Keep your paint neutral, and dress your walls in optional decoration.